thuliteio/thulite.io/content/docs/basic-hyas/performance.md

 Hyas uses [instant.page](https://instant.page/) with default settings for link prefetching.
 By default, instant.page preloads 65 ms after hovering a link and when a mobile user starts touching their display.

-⚠️ Consult the instant.page Docs for customizing [options](https://instant.page/intensity).
+⚠️ Check the instant.page Docs for customizing [options](https://instant.page/intensity).

 ## Lazy loading images